Fujifilm X-M1 vs X-T20

-The Fujifilm X-M1 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in June 2013 and January 2017.
+The Fujifilm X-M1 and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in June 2013 and January 2017.
 Both the X-M1 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-M1 has a resolution of 16 megapixel, whereas the X-T20 provides 24 MP.
+The X-M1 has a resolution of 16 megapixels, whereas the X-T20 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-M1 and the Fujifilm X-T20.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-M1 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (25 percent) than the Fujifilm X-M1.
 Moreover, the X-T20 is markedly heavier (16 percent) than the X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X-T20 are weather-sealed.